Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Edge Cleaning Comparison

-Check the before and after photos for the Outsize and V7 below.
+Check the before-and-after photos for the Outsize and V7 below.

 First, the Outsize.